percyd/Python-for-Earth-Science-Students/README.md

 Once you have launched the jupyter notebook browser, navigate to your course directory and open Lecture_01.ipynb

-### Lecture 1

-- Learn to find your command line interface.
-- Learn how to launch a Jupyter notebooks from the command line interface
-- Learn basic notebook anatomy.
-- Learn some basic UNIX commands
-- Learn about the concept of **PATH**
-- Turn in your first practice problem notebook.
-### Lecture 2

-- Learn  about variables
-- Learn about operations

-###  Lecture 3

-- Learn about collections of variables: data structures

-- Learn about _objects_ - Learn about _methods_ which allow you to do things to _objects_

-### Lecture 4:

-- Learn more about another useful data structure, **dictionaries** and some of their **methods**
-- Introduce special Python code blocks
-- Learn about "for" loops, "while" loops and "if" blocks

-### Lecture 5:

-- Learn about functions
-- Discover the joys of modules

-### Lecture 6:

-- get a first peek at the very useful Python packages called **NumPy** and **matplotlib**

-### Lecture 7:

-- Learn more about **NumPy** and **matplotlib**
-- Learn more about **NumPy** arrays.

-### Lecture 8:

--  more about **matplotlib**:  adding notes and saving images
--  about DataFrames and Series, two new _data structures_, that are part of the **Pandas** package
--  some basic filtering tricks with **Pandas**
--  how to read in and save data files with **Pandas**

-### Lecture 9

-- Learn how to filter data with Pandas
-- Write a program to calculate the great circle distances between two known points.
-- Learn how to generate  formatted strings for output.

-### Lecture 10:

-- Learn about "object oriented programming" (OOP)
-- Learn how to create a "class"
-- Learn more about namespaces
-- Learn more about copies

-### Lecture 11:

-- Learn about **lambda** functions
-- How to use **map( )**, **filter( )**, and  **reduce( )**
-- Explore the joys of List, Set and dictionary comprehension

-### Lecture 12:

-- Tricks with pandas
-- Filtering
-- concatentating and merging dataframes

-### Lecture 13:
-- Learn a few more Pandas tricks
-- Learn how to make more complicated plots with **matplotlib**
-- Learn about the composition of the sun,  solar system and Earth.
-- Learn about exceptions in python

-### Lecture 14:
-- Learn how to plot  histograms and cumulative distributions
-- Learn how to get lists of random numbers
-- Learn about the topography of the Earth (hypsometric curve)

-### Lecture 15:

-- Learn some basic statisics - samples versus populations and empirical versus theorectical distributions.
-- Learn to calculate _central tendencies_, _spreads_.
-- Learn about _significant figures_ and more about formatting output.
-- Learn some useful functions in **NumPy** and **SciPy** for simulating distributions and calculating statistics.

-### Lecture 16:

-- Learn how to deal with bivariate data (fitting lines, curves).
-- Apply line fitting to determine the age of the Universe.
-Cool.

-### Lecture 17:

-- Learn how to use the **seaborn** package to produce beautiful plots
-- Learn about kernel density estimates
-- Learn appropriate ways of representing different types of data

-### Lecture 18:

-- start to make some basic maps using **Cartopy**.
-Yippee (we love maps).

-### Lecture 19:

-- Learn about gridding and contouring with cartopy

 <!-- #region -->
 ### [Lecture 1](https://nbviewer.jupyter.org/github/percyd/Python-for-Earth-Science-Students/blob/master/Lecture_01.ipynb)